archenemy/commentable/README.md

 table:

 ```
-php artisan migrate --package=petersuhm/commentable
+php artisan migrate --package=fernandog/commentable
 ```
 ## Basic usage

 In order to use Commentable's `Comment` model, you have the following
 options:

-1. Inherit from the `Commentable` and `Authorable` models, provided by Commentable.
-This way, you also get acces to the helper methods provided by these models.
+1. Use the `CommentableTrait` and `AuthorableTrait` on your models.

 2. Implement the `CommentableInterface` and `AuthorableInterface` interfaces in your models.
 This is useful, if you don't inherit from Eloquent in your models